atarikaltunn/InventAnalyticsCase/README.md

 - ORM veya query builder lib (sequelize) kullanmak

 ## Karşılaşılan Problemler:
+- Database creation problems -> I have used pgadmin4 to create tables and columns
 - Sequelize/PostgreSQL authentication fail -> i have created new user and password for database (atarikaltunn - Istanbul123)
 - id attribute can not be null & id attribute does not autoincrease & null value in column "id" of relation "user" violates not-null constraint -> i added autoincreament: true & primaryKey: true at id attribute at models/User
 - malformed array literal -> i think it occured because i declared my variable at pgadmin as json[] but in model as sequelize.JSON not sequelize.ARRAY(sequelize.JSON), when fixed it, the error gone but next error occured :d